trdtt/Budget-Manager/README.md

 ![MainScreen](images/MainScreen.png)

 ### Edit Screen
-To ensure a quick and convenient input of new expenses or income, 6 buttons can be assigned to the most frequently used inputs/outputs.
-The screenshot displays the default settings for the 6 buttons.
-Similarly, for the amount of money, multiple presses of the button will accumulate the values.
+To ensure a quick and convenient input of new expenses or income, six buttons can be assigned to the most frequently incomes/expenses.
+The screenshot displays the default settings for the six buttons.
+The same principle applies when entering the price, where the total price results from clicking on the different values multiple times.

 ![EditScreen](images/EditScreen.png)